 After an eventful winter of surgeries and daily hospital visits, my husband Myron and I thought about taking it all lightly and going away to some happy, care-free places.
 When we got a flyer for a 29-day getaway cruise from San Pedro and back, with no air-hassle, do-what-you-want ocean cruise to Hawaii Islands and the South Pacific, we decided it would be our timely break, and we just jumped on it.
-So, our month-long voyage began on Myron's birthday.
+So our month-long voyage began on Myron's birthday.

 The voyage ran destination stops at four major islands of Hawaii and five exotic island hops in the South Pacific - Samoa (formally Western Samoa), American Samoa, Moorea, Tahiti, and Bora Bora.
 Of course, all along, a vision danced in my mind of seeing Paul Gauguin's strong and vibrant color paintings in Tahiti and re-visiting Margaret Mead's Samoan world as she portrayed it in her field reports.
 Mead went to Samoa at the age of 24 and her book, Coming of Age in Samoa was published in 1928.
 Nearly nine decades after her first visit, we were touring Samoa in her footsteps.
-The Princess ship, with over 3000 passengers and a crew of 1,500, sailed smoothly, crossing the equator and navigating the vast South Pacific Ocean waters after leaving Hawaii, docking at Apia, Samoa's capital, first of its many ports of call.
+The Princess ship, with over 3000 passengers and a crew of 1,500, sailed smoothly, crossing the equator and navigating the vast South Pacific ocean waters after leaving Hawaii, docking at Apia, Samoa's capital, first of its many ports of call.

-Samoa is the first independent country in the South Pacific since 1962.
-A Dutchman first sighted Samoan islands in 1722 and then the first Christian missionary John Williams of London Missionary Society was dispatched in 1830.
+Samoa is the first independent country

+man first sighted Samoan islands in 1722 and then the first Christian missionary John Williams of London Missionary Society was dispatched in 1830.
 After nine years of peaceful and productive missionary activities, Williams was sacrificed by some cannibals.
 Margaret Mead talks about some of the Samoan girls staying with Christian pastors and getting educated.

 Mead visited Samoa almost a century ago, and the villages still retain much of their small and old looks.
 Our guide told us that it is not uncommon for a Samoan family of three or four generations to dwell together in the same house.
-Some of these houses still have no form of room divides inside.
+Some of these houses still have no form of room divides inhaving at least a church or two.

-In these environments, the life of a family looks pretty much a continuation of an oldstyle communal or group living.
+In these environments, the life of a family looks pretty much a continuation of an old-style communal or group living.

-Notwithstanding these still-remaining traditional ways, there are a markedly high number of Christian churches throughout the island, with each village having at least a church or two.
+Notwithstanding these still-remaining traditional ways, there are a markedly high number of Christian churches

 In addition, each village has an impressive, large round covered-roof structure that seems to serve as a community meeting place.
 The structure has no walls since Samoa is in a tropical zone.
-We saw churches of many different Christian denominations: Catholic, Baptist, Methodist, Presbyterian, LDS, etc. Statistics show that fully 95 percent of Samoans are said to be Christians and one wonders whether Samoans' warm hospitality and kind personal characteristics are due to the Christian teachings or their innate personal traits.
+We saw churches of many different Christian denominations: Catholic, Baptist, Methodist, Presbyterian, LDS, etc. Statistics show that fully 95 percent of Samoans are said to be Christians and one wonders whether Samoans' warm hospitality and kind personal characteristics are due to the Christian teachings or their innate personal